 I arrived at the 2017 Travel Blogger Summit yesterday, with fellow bloggers, influencers, and companies passionate about Study Abroad and Global Citizenship; National Geographic; Virgin Airlines; HI USA; Partners of the Americas; The UN.
 We gathered in the rooms of the HI New York and shared our stories.
 We spoke about how to get people involved in study abroad programs and teach the importance of traveling abroad at an early age.
 The discussion will continue long after we leave.

-Having so many like-minded individuals gathered in one space—to know that there are so many people and decision makers out there who are passionate about Global Citizenship—is inspiring.
+Having so many like-minded individuals gathered in one space—to know that there are so many people and decision-makers out there who are passionate about Global Citizenship—is inspiring.
 On Saturday we will part ways, having exchanged contact info, business cards, and social media profiles.
 Having hashtagged and liked, followed and posted.
-We will go back into the world, forging ahead in our own personal journeys and worlds of international travel, and we will try to make a difference.
+We will go back into the world, forging ahead in our own personal journeys and international travel, and we will try to make a difference.

 #StudyAbroadBecause you will discover layers of yourself that you never knew existed; because you will make friends that last a lifetime; because you will never be the same.